VlachosGroup/ckineticsdb-documentation/Docker_Mongo.md

 # Running the MongoDB datahub

 1. **Docker Image**:
-Download the Docker image ‘ckineticsdb-datahub.tar’ from the software download path specified on the main page
+Download the Docker image ‘ckineticsdb-database.tar’ from the software download path specified on the main page

 2.	**Load Image**: